mtizim/to-arch/README.md

 ### Sway Daily Community edition

-The screen goes gray after rebooting after running this script.<br>As far as I have experimented it's definetely not a Wayland issue, it's an issue in Sway.
+The screen goes gray after rebooting after running this script.<br>As far as I have experimented it's definetely not a Wayland issue, it's an issue in Sway, probably because Manjaro configs are all deleted.
 Please DO NOT USE THIS IF YOU'RE ON SWAY!

 ## TODO